open-component-model/ocm-spec/README.md

 is provided, which supports the common environment and access types for objects in the Kubernetes ecosystem.
-A (golang) library provides a framework for adding further implementations of the [model extension points](doc/appendix/README.md) under the hood of a generic OCM API and a [command line tool](https://github.com/gardener/ocm/blob/main/docs/reference/ocm.md) based on this library to support general operations, like composing, transporting and signing of component versions.
+A (golang) library provides a framework for adding further implementations of the [model extension points](doc/appendix/README.md) under the hood of a generic OCM API, and a [command line tool](https://github.com/gardener/ocm/blob/main/docs/reference/ocm.md) based on this library supports general operations, like composing, viewing, transporting and signing of component versions.